UPBGE/upbge/doc/python_api/rst/bge.texture.rst

    .. attribute:: flip

-      If True the imaged will be flipped vertically.
+      If True the image will be flipped vertically.
-      FFmpeg always delivers the image upside down, so this attribute is set to True by default.
+      Note: since the MovieReader refactor, the vertical flip is applied during decoding (integrated in the swscale step), so this attribute has no practical effect on video sources.
+It is kept for API compatibility with image sources.

       :type: bool